nickmeldrum/nickmeldrumdotcom/README.md

 ## TODO

+get redirects working - so the old /cv permalink redirects to /about

  * get proper color scheme - base link colors/ other site colors/ favicon and brand logo on them
  * add mini bio in index.html
  * get syntax highlighting in all code snippets